streamich/libreact/docs/route.md

 }</LocationSensor>
 ```

-Actually, you don't even have to do that, if you don't explicitly specify the `route` prop, the `<Router>` component will do exactly that for you under the hood,
+Actually, you don't even have to do that, if you don't explicitly specify the `route` prop, the `<Router>` component will do exactly that for you under-the-hood,
 so, simply use:

 ```jsx